danieltjw/aifutures/README.md

 ### Focus on Interesting World

 Friendly I-AGIs focuses on creating an interesting world could reduce the negative effects of either extremes and increase autonomy for all humans.

 ---

+## Levels of AI influence

+Some types of societies that individuals may choose, in order of likely standard of living.
+There is likely no wrong answer.

+---

+1. No AI influence

+These individuals and societies prefer a regression to a more simple time

+2. Low AI influence

+Humans
+  |
+  | controls
+  V
+AI systems
+  |
+  | influences
+  V
+Humans

+AI systems (including future proto-AGI), such as social media and search algorithms are used.
+AI systems indirectly influences humans.
+Similar to present time.

+3. Medium AI influence

+Friendly I-AGIs
+  |
+  | advises
+  V
+Humans
+  |
+  | controls
+  V
+AI systems
+  |
+  | influences
+  V
+Humans

+Humans use AI systems (including future proto-AGI), with advice from Friendly I-AGI advisors.
+The IWH is open to I-AGIs taking on an advisor role.

+4. High AI influence

+Humans
+  |
+  | advises
+  V
+Friendly I-AGIs
+  |
+  | controls
+  V
+AI systems
+  |
+  | influences
+  V
+Humans

+Humans expresses their preferences to Friendly I-AGIs that are more effectively able to control AI systems (including future proto-AGI), resulting in the highest standard of living.

+This requires humans to have a high confidence in Friendly I-AGI.
+Most humans may feel uncomfortable with this initially.
+Over time, humans may develop more trust and find the increase in well-being, security, privacy and autonomy a good trade-off to not having direct control over AI systems (including future proto-AGI).

+---